People of the Injury Prevention Center

 Mahshid Abir, MD, MSc

-Assistant Professor, Emergency Medicine, University of Michigan
+Associate Professor, Emergency Medicine, University of Michigan

 Dr. Abir is an emergency physician and health services researcher with a joint appointment at the University of Michigan and the RAND Corporation.
 She is currently the National Academy of Medicine (NAM) American Board of Emergency Medicine (ABEM) fellow and staffs the adult emergency department at the University of Michigan Health System.